J3sven/ChocoTTS/README.md

-# TextToTalk Websocket Interpreter
+# ChocoTTS

-A WebSocket interpreter for Dalamud's TextToTalk addon that leverages Coqui Ai TTS for lifelike audio and j-hartmann's emotion transformer model to infer emotion from text.
+An Ai driven WebSocket interpreter for Dalamud's TextToTalk addon that leverages Coqui Ai TTS for lifelike audio and j-hartmann's emotion transformer model to infer emotion from text.

 ## Table of Contents